ApparentlyAR/ApparentlyAR/README.md

 # ApparentlyAR

-A comprehensive educational data visualization platform that combines block-based programming with cutting-edge Augmented Reality technology.
-Designed for students in grades 8-10 to explore and visualize data through hands-on, creative learning experiences.
+ApparentlyAR is a browser‑based learning platform that lets students import a CSV, transform it with Blockly blocks, and visualise results in 2D (Chart.js) and in AR (AR.js/A‑Frame + optional MediaPipe Hands).
+It runs locally with a lightweight Node/Express backend.

 ## Markers